cocoa-xu/ProgrammingVTuberLogos-BEAM/README.md

-# Programming VTuber Elixir
+# Programming VTuber BEAM

 Everything here shares the same principle as the main repo by [Aikoyori](https://github.com/Aikoyori), so don't use anything here comercially.

 > [!IMPORTANT]
-> IT IS NOT THE OFFICIAL LOGO OF ELIXIR
+> IT IS NOT THE OFFICIAL LOGOS

 ### 📕 [Main repository](https://github.com/Aikoyori/ProgrammingVTuberLogos)